Looksy-tech/SDK/README_EN.md

 ### 4. Activate the snippet

-1. Select `Run snippet everywhere`.
+1. Select the `Run snippet everywhere` mode.
 2. Click `Save Changes and Activate`.
 3. Make sure the snippet is enabled.

 If the snippet is saved but not activated, the widget will not appear on the site.

-### 5. Check the product page
+### 5. Test it on a product page

 Open any WooCommerce product page, for example `/product/product-name/`.

 Expected result:

-- A try-on button appears on the product image.
+- the try-on button appears on the product image;
-- Clicking the button opens the Looksy widget.
+- clicking the button opens the Looksy widget;
-- Browser console messages with the `[Looksy]` prefix appear if `data-debug="true"` is temporarily enabled.
+- `[Looksy]` messages appear in the browser console if you temporarily enabled `data-debug="true"`.

 ### 6. If the button does not appear